rfishermonteith/rfishermonteith.github.io/_posts/2025-12-21-kernel_smoothing.md

 # Intro

 I like making quantified predictions (perhaps more on that another time).
-These look like either "I'm X% sure Y will happen" or "I'm X% sure the value of Y will between A and B".
+These look like either "I'm X% sure Y will happen" or "I'm X% sure the value of Y will be between A and B".

 My current interest is calibrating these predictions (i.e. getting that X% to reflect reality as closely as possible - i.e. on average 90% of the things I say are 90% likely should happen).
 I've started recording my predictions (with confidence bounds), and I'd like to start visualising my calibration curve.